tylerneylon/math/randnn/randnn.md

 # Notes on the Images

-This section describes how to recreate all of the images in this article.
+If you like the images in this article,
-If you like these images, I encourage you to render and play with them for yourself --- they're surprisingly delightful.
+I encourage you to render and play with them for yourself --- they're surprisingly delightful.
 As I experimented, I felt as if I was exploring a new world.
+This section explains how I created them.

 ## Figures Created with Python